 3. Responsibilities for Information Security

-Ultimate responsibility for information security rests with the Directors of Green Text, and, as Green Text is a relatively small organisation, on a day-to-day basis the Directors shall be responsible for managing and implementing the policy and related procedures.
+Ultimate responsibility for information security rests with the senior management of Green Text, and, as Green Text is a relatively small organisation, on a day-to-day basis the senior management shall be responsible for managing and implementing the policy and related procedures.

 All staff shall comply with information security procedures including the maintenance of data confidentiality and data integrity.